yulin-huang/yulin-huang.github.io/_tabs/about.md

 order: 4
 ---

-My name is Yu-Lin Huang, and I am a professor in the Department of Water Resources and Environmental Engineering at Tamkang University, Taiwan.
+My name is Yu-Lin Huang, and I am a assistant professor in the Department of Water Resources and Environmental Engineering at Tamkang University, Taiwan.

 My research focuses on fluid mechanics, with particular emphasis on gravity currents and turbulence.
 I employ a combination of laboratory experiments and computational fluid dynamics to investigate these flows.